fatlard1993/dirt-path/README.md

-should get a slab back when converting from block to slab grass slab is grey grass slab doesn't spread grass slab has no collision box grass spreads to waterlogged slabs
+should get a slab back when converting from block to slab grass slab is grey grass spreads to waterlogged slabs